spkelle2/simple_mip_solver/README.md

 * Solve the `BranchAndBound` instance and record the optimal objective value.
 * Run the test instance on another solver and check the resulting optimal objective value matches.

+For an overview of the suite of already defined test instances, see the README in the `test_simple_mip_solver` package.